dhansel/IECDevice/README.md

 for JiffyDos support is already included in the IECFileDevice class.
 JiffyDos support is automatically enabled.
 In case you do NOT want your device to support JiffyDos, just add the following call in the body of your class constructor: ```enableJiffyDosSupport(false)```

+To completely disable JiffyDos support (for example to save memory space on small controllers like the Arduino UNO), comment out the "#define SUPPORT_JIFFY" line at the top of file IECDevice.h

 For low-level devices (derived from the IECDevice class), two additional functions need to be overloaded: ```peek()``` must return the next data byte that will be retuned by a call